 - spend your time outside, opt for parks, not for museums.

-September — October: Most Romantic Season
+September — October: The Most Romantic Travel Season

-November — January: Most Beautiful Winter Days
+November — January: The Most Beautiful Winter Days

 Besides, museums are not overcrowded, so you can easily go wherever you want.
-Keep in mind, that fountains in Peterhof park (and statues in many other parks) are closed, but palaces are waiting for guests at any time of year.
+Keep in mind, that fountains in Peterhof Park (and statues in many other parks) are closed, but palaces are waiting for guests at any time of year.

 February — April: No Tourist Crowds

 It’s the time when I want to leave and spend these 3 months somewhere in Africa or on the sunny Spanish coast.
 Because I’m looking forward to spring to come, but it’s cold outside.
-I have to admit, it’s still a good time for museums, theatres, local cuisine restaurants and hot tea chill-outs in cafés (and warm hugs, especially if you’re not travelling alone 😏)
+I have to admit, it’s still a good time for museums, theatres, local cuisine restaurants and hot tea chill-outs in cafés (and warm hugs, especially if you’re not travelling alone).